 Not all applicants are appropriate for up-front job search.
 When deciding whether to assign up-front job search activities as a condition of eligibility, the RS and the FEP must use the best information available.
 This includes information gathered through the informal assessment process, the educational needs assessment, BST results when available, and any additional vocational evaluations or formal assessments obtained to date.
-(See $\underline{5.1}$, $\underline{5.2}$, $\underline{5.3}$, and $\underline{5.4}$)
+(See 5.1, 5.2, 5.3, and 5.4)

 Assignment of up-front job search activities must be made on a case-by-case basis.
 W-2 agencies are prohibited from assigning up-front job search to all W-2 applicants without regard to each individual's circumstances.
-In two-parent families, either or both parent(s) applying for W-2 assistance may be assigned to up-front job search activities, depending on their individual circumstances.
+In two-parent households, either or both parent(s) applying for W-2 assistance may be assigned to up-front job search activities, depending on their individual circumstances.